Soil from the 1878 lynching site of John Henry James joins hundreds of others at the Equal Justice Initiative’s Memorial to Peace and Justice.

 This is the journal of NIOT board member Frank Duke's participation in Charlottesville and Albemarle’s effort to memorialize John Henry James through Equal Justice Initiative’s Memorial to Peace and Justice.
 John Henry James was murdered 120 years ago in Albemarle County.
 This pilgrimage began with a soil gathering ceremony on Saturday, July 7, and ended with their return at about midnight Friday, July 13.
 It is reprinted from Frank's Facebook page with his permission.

-Frank Duke at the Equal Justice Initiative in Montgomery, Alabama, contributing soil taken from where he was killed.
+Frank Duke at the Equal Justice Initiative in Montgomery, Alabama.
 (Photo by Eze Amos)

 I first heard of his July 12, 1898 murder of John Henry James while serving on Charlottesville’s Blue Ribbon Commission on Race, Memorials and Public Spaces in 2016.
 I asked – and the Commission agreed unanimously – that we include this participation in our recommendations.
 I had been reading On the Courthouse Lawn: Confronting the Legacy of Lynching in the Twenty-first Century by Sherrilyn Ifill and included a quotation of hers from that book in the Commission’s Report (this quote and Commission member Jane Smith’s research into contemporary news coverage of his lynching is available in the Report):